crochat/mip-deployment-infrastructure/README.md

 After installing Galaxy an API key should be created:

-- Enter Galaxy from the browser.
+- Enter Galaxy from the browser *http://${ip-address}:8090/nativeGalaxy* where ip-address is the server's ip address where galaxy is installed
 - Select the "User" Drop Down menu, on the navigation bar.
 - Select the "Preferences" option.
 - Select the "Manage API Key" option.